66°

 3. Adequately maintain the surface of the use.

-4. Control any non-stormwater discharges from the use in accordance in accordance with PDF icon Chapter 4, Article 3, Division 3 of the San Diego Municipal Code.
+4. Control any non-stormwater discharges from the use in accordance with Chapter 4, Article 3, Division 3 of the San Diego Municipal Code.

 5. Sweep out debris from under the use to keep it free and clear of all debris at all times.